Tablas fantail

 The Tablas fantail (Rhipidura sauli) is a fantail endemic to the Philippines on Tablas Island.
 Until recently, it was considered conspecific with the blue-headed fantail and Visayan fantail.
 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A medium-sized, long-tailed bird of lowland forest on Tablas.
-Dull blue on the head, chest, back, and shoulder with some paler blue streaking on the chest and crown.
-Has a buff belly, a rufous lower back, rump, outer tail feathers, and wing, and a dark wing edge and dark central tail feathers.
-Tail often held cocked and fanned while foraging.
-Similar to black-naped monarch, but Tablas fantail has a rufous rump and tail.
-Voice includes single nasal 'jep' notes given at intervals or speeded up into a rapid series."

 It was formerly deemed conspecific with the blue-headed and Visayan fantails but it is differentiated from them by its darker brown belly, longer wings, lower pitched calls, and a stronger rufous wingpanel connecting to its back.

 This species is monotypic and it has no subspecies.

 Ecology and behavior

 The diet of the Tablas fantail consists of insects.
 It is often observed in mixed flocks with other birds such as rufous paradise flycatcher, black-naped monarch, white-vented whistler and other small forest birds.

 Barely anything is known about this species' breeding behaviour.
 Young birds are seen in late March.
 Breeding habits are presumed to be similar to that of the blue-headed fantail which nests in a small cup made of plant fibers, roots and moss and lays 2 cream colored eggs with gray spots and blotches.